shahabcodes/IntelligentHealth/README.md

-# Machine Learning Project on Disease Predictions using Symptoms
+# Machine Learning Project on Disease Predictions using Symptoms (Works well with Python 3.5)
 # Problem Statement
 Health information needs are also changing the information seeking behavior and can be observed around the globe.
 Challenges faced by many people are looking online for health